StanfordAHA/CGRAFlowDoc/halide/halide-basics.md

 Halide itself is not Turing complete (due to the limited nature of loops).
 To create hardware, one must also limit designs to feed-forward pipelines and limit recursion to a bounded depth.
-However, these limitations are not commonly overcome in the image-processing domain, and when creating synthesiable hardware.
+However, these limitations are not commonly major issues in the image-processing domain, and when creating synthesiable hardware.

 ## Example: 3x3 convolution using separable filter